Thank goodness for agricultural tourism in Kansas. Pumpkin patches, corn mazes, and fun farms are all enjoyed outdoors

 Times: Tuesdays through Thursdays, 10 a.m.–3 p.m.; Fridays through Sundays, 10 a.m.–7 p.m.
 Closed Mondays.

-Cedar Creek Farm & Pumpkin Patch is a new pumpkin patch in the Wichita area.
-It’s located off K-96 and 119th Street West in northwest Wichita.
+Cedar Creek Farm & Pumpkin Patch is one of the newer pumpkin patches in the Wichita area.
+It’s in Maize, at K-96 and 119th Street West.
 Several free activities are included, such as a kids zone, yard games, a corn pit and a tiny town.
 Other activities include a barrel train, petting zoo, pony ride and corn maze.
 Ticketed activities (for an additional fee) are horse-drawn carriage tours and the pumpkin slingshot.
 A community fire pit is available to rent for $35 for three hours.
 (Each participant must still pay admission.)
 No outside food or drink unless renting a fire pit.